Academic Catalog

 All applicants are encouraged to submit applications as soon as possible as admissions will close once program capacity has been reached.
 Applications may be submitted beginning in the Fall term prior to the student’s anticipated start of the first term of the program.

-All students admitted to a B.S.W. program must attend the mandatory orientation prior to beginning the professional curriculum in the fall semester.
+All students admitted to a B.S.W. program must attend the mandatory orientation prior to beginning the professional curriculum in the Fall semester.

 Admission to a B.S.W. program is conditional until all application requirements are completed.
 The student must present a transcript verifying completion of sixty semester credits, grade point average, and completed pre-professional coursework and admissions portfolio.
 The letter of admission does not constitute a contract; admission may be withdrawn if a student fails to meet program requirements.